skinny85/eol-blog/src/articles/2020/cdk-tips-03-how-to-unblock-cross-stack-references.md

 ---

 One of the more powerful capabilities the CDK offers are automatic cross-stack references.
-It's built on a CloudFormation feature where you can designate a given [Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) (that can refer to a late-bound value, like a name that will be generated only at deploy time)
+They are built on a CloudFormation feature where you can designate a given [Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) (that can refer to a late-bound value, like a name that will be generated only at deploy time)